Promoting the rights of First Nations Peoples

-Our vision: For Victorian Aboriginals to have the right to decide for themselves how to manage their lands, communities and lives.
+Our vision: For First Nations Victorians to have the right to decide for themselves how to manage their lands, communities and lives.

-Acknowledgement: The Victorian Equal Opportunity and Human Rights Commission proudly acknowledges and celebrates the First Peoples of Victoria and their ongoing strength in upholding some of the world’s oldest living cultures.
-We acknowledge the Traditional Owners of the lands throughout what is now Victoria, where we live and work, and pay our respects to their Elders, past, present and emerging.
+The Victorian Equal Opportunity and Human Rights Commission proudly acknowledges and celebrates the First Nations Peoples of Victoria and their ongoing strength in upholding some of the world’s oldest living cultures.
+We acknowledge the Traditional Custodians of the lands throughout what is now Victoria, where we live and work, and pay our respects to their Elders, past and present.

-Aboriginal Victorian Traditional Owners maintain that their sovereignty has never been ceded.
-The strength, resilience and pride of Aboriginal Victorians, their cultures, communities and identities continues to grow and thrive today despite the impact of colonisation and ongoing human rights challenges.
+Traditional Custodians maintain that their sovereignty has never been ceded.
+The strength, resilience and pride of First Nations Peoples, their cultures, communities and identities continues to grow and thrive today despite the impact of colonisation and ongoing human rights challenges.

-The Commission celebrates the important contribution of the Victorian Aboriginal community in progressing human rights.
+The Commission celebrates the important contribution of First Nations communities in progressing human rights in Victoria.

-The Charter does not fully realise the rights of Victorian Aboriginals including a right to self-determination
+The Charter does not fully realise the rights of First Nations Peoples in Victoria including a right to self-determination

-This is a foundational right that enables Aboriginal Victorians the full enjoyment of all other rights.
+This is a foundational right that enables First Nations Peoples the full enjoyment of all other rights.

 The content of the right to self-determination is not settled in Victoria

-Although the Victorian Government currently has a number of policy initiatives that broadly align with the principle of self-determination, to date the government has not yet reached agreement with Victoria’s Aboriginal communities on a shared definition of the right to self-determination in this state.
+However, to date the government has not yet reached agreement with First Nations communities in Victoria on a shared definition of the right to self-determination in this state.
 The progress that has taken place has been focused on the limited concept of self-determination referenced in legislation for the Victorian Aboriginal Treaty process.

-Work with Aboriginal community leaders and the First Peoples’ Assembly to develop a shared understanding of the right to self-determination
+Work with First Nations community leaders and the First Peoples’ Assembly to develop a shared understanding of the right to self-determination

-In order to effectively advocate for self-determination, it will be critical that all participants have a shared understanding of the principle of self-determination which will underpin the reform process.
+In order to effectively advocate for self-determination, it will be critical that all participants have a shared understanding of the principle and practical application of self-determination which will underpin the reform process.

 Explore options for a legislative right to self-determination

-Reform the Charter to create a legislative right to self-determination or include a standalone right to self-determination in Treaty legislation or other legislation stemming from Treaty negotiations.
+Options could include reforming the Charter to create a legislative right to self-determination; or including a standalone right to self-determination in Treaty legislation or other legislation stemming from Treaty negotiations.

 Work we have done